YilingLin10/ICG_final_project/README.md

----
-tags: ICG
----
-# Final Project
+# 2022 ICG Final Project
 This is a reproduction of the paper [Data-driven enhancement of facial attractiveness](https://dl.acm.org/doi/pdf/10.1145/1399504.1360637)
 ## Environment
 * python 3.8